playfultechnology/audio-guestbook/README.md

 Watch the full step-by-step tutorial on how to use the code here to build your own at https://youtu.be/dI6ielrP1SE

  ---
+## Enabling MTP at run-time
+In some cases, the MTP capability (allowing file transfer without removing the SD card) seems to interfere with recording.
+MTP is thus _disabled_ by default, but can be enabled by holding down the playback button when powering up.
+A suitable message is sent to the serial monitor so you can see if it's been enabled or not.
 ## Audio tweaks
 ### Background
 The "modifications by h4yn0nnym0u5e, October 27th 2022" work significantly better if the audio library is "tweaked" to use larger data blocks and thus less-frequent audio updates.
 This allows more time for an SD card write before an interrupt is missed and audio data are lost.